JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 I also think managerial tasks such as “filling out quarterly reports in spreadsheets for management” can end up in this category.

+### Waste of processing itself

-**Waste of processing itself** includes building a feature that the customer doesn't want.
+Waste of processing itself includes building a feature that the customer doesn't want.
 Quick feedback loops help here!

 Kent Beck once stated: